Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Scenario Extraction Method

 With the spatiotemporal filtered and dimensionally reduced intersecting trajectories dataset available, the following process step consists of a feature extraction suitable for the subsequent clustering of multimodal urban traffic scenarios.
 Ideally, such a feature representation should be of use in distinguishing patterns belonging to different clusters, immune to noise, and easy to obtain and interpret~\cite{Xu.2008}.
 Considering these generic requirements as well as the task-specific requirements (cf. Sec.~\ref{Background}), we propose a two-step process to finally construct a matrix feasible for serving as input for the subsequent process step of clustering.

-We utilize the principle of a grid-based representation, within which a certain spatial area around the ego is discretized and defined as potentially relevant in terms of the ego behavior.
-The basic principle has already been proposed for use within the robotic domain~\cite{Elfes.1989} and various modules of an ADS, such as decision making or motion planning~\cite{Ziegler.2010}.
-Furthermore, Gruner et al.~\cite{Gruner.2017} propose the use of such grid-based representations for scenario classification based on object-list data and confirm the usability of this type of representation for training artificial neural networks.
-In contrast to~\cite{Gruner.2017}, we propose the construction of such a discrete, multi-channel grid structure per scenario and not per scene.
-The reasons for this are on the one hand the offline character of the scenario extraction use case and the knowledge of the evolvement of an entire scenario based on naturalistic road traffic data.
-On the other hand, our approach aims at maximizing the degree of automation with respect to scenario labeling through unsupervised machine learning approaches, while~\cite{Gruner.2017} implements a rule-based approach for a semi-automated scene labeling.
-In addition, the previous spatiotemporal filtering already accounts for the temporal evolvement of a scenario and scenes are assigned to a respective concrete scenario, even if the label of the corresponding scenario is still unknown.
+We utilize the principle of a grid-based representation, within which a certain spatial area around the ego is discretized and defined as potentially relevant in terms of the ego behavior, as illustrated by Figure~\ref{fig_keyframe} for two semantically dissimilar concrete scenarios at Bendplatz traffic space.
+The basic principle has already been proposed for use within the robotic domain~\cite{Elfes.1989} and various modules of an automated driving system, such as decision making or motion planning~\cite{Ziegler.2010}.
+Furthermore, Gruner \textit{et al.}~\cite{Gruner.2017} propose the use of such grid-based representations for scenario classification based on object-list data and confirm the usability of this type of representation for training artificial neural networks.
+While~\cite{Gruner.2017} suggests the use of a single scene or a fixed number of scenes for scenario classification, we propose the construction of one discrete, multi-channel grid structure per concrete scenario, covering a variable time span and thus number of scenes.
+The reason for this approach is, on the one hand, the knowledge of the evolvement of an entire scenario based on naturalistic road traffic data.
+On the other hand, our approach aims at maximizing the automation level of scenario labeling itself by using unsupervised machine learning approaches, while in~\cite{Gruner.2017} a so-called semi-automatic scenario labeling supported by previously defined rules is performed.
+In addition, the previous spatiotemporal filtering already accounts for the temporal evolvement of a scenario, and scenes are assigned to a respective concrete scenario, even if the label of the corresponding concrete scenario is still unknown.
 Finally, our investigations showed that the scenario-level representation requires significantly less computational effort.